ozneroL541/EUgolino/README.md

  - [License](#license)

 ## Description
-It was specifically designed to download papers from the European Union DataBase.
+It is specifically designed to download PDFs from the European Union DataBase.
 As the Conte Ugolino in Dante's Inferno, it is a greedy downloader.
 As Ugolino della Gherardesca eats from the head of his enemy, EUgolino feeds himself with the knowledge of scientific papers.